How to stop yourself from feeling lonely when you’re studying

 4. Get a change of scene

 Sometimes you just need a change of scene.
 You could move from your bedroom to the kitchen or dining room.
 Or, you could venture out to a library or coffee shop (or even the garden).
-One of my study skills coaching clients has been on a study retreat to Spain over the Easter holiday – her mum took her work with her and they worked companionably together by the pool and on the balcony.
+One of my study skills coaching clients went on a study retreat to Spain – her mum took her work with her and they worked companionably together by the pool and on the balcony.

 5. Keep up your regular hobbies